 Whether you call them chips or fries, these humble, hot, little potato treats are the unsung hero of every social gathering, helping to fuel the conversation, absorb the beers or raise the burger from a simple snack to proper meal status.

-Everybody’s favourite curly friesPig & Whistle Historic Pub is the spiritual home of mountain biking in Rotorua, where after long days of hucking it in Whakarewarewa Forest, mountain bikers have called into this local hotspot for beers and banter, refuelling for the next day’s ride.
+Everybody’s favourite curly fries Pig & Whistle Historic Pub“The Pig” is the historical spiritual home of mountain biking in Rotorua (long before the Waipa mountain biking hub experienced its glow-up), where, after long days of hucking it in Whakarewarewa Forest, riders called in at this local hotspot for beers and banter, refuelling for the next day’s ride.

-Crinkles not wrinklesWaimangu Local Store & Café at Waimangu Volcanic Valley is a hot bed of volcanic activity as well as hot chip action.
-As a perfect post-walk snack, the golden crinkle-cut beauties (pictured above) are perfectly fried to deliver a crisp and crunchy exterior with a light and fluffy potato centre.
+Crinkles don’t cause wrinkles at Waimangu Local Store & CaféWaimangu Local Store & Café at Waimangu Volcanic Valley is a hot bed of volcanic activity as well as hot chip action.
+As a perfect post-walk snack, the golden crinkle-cut beauties are perfectly fried to deliver a crisp and crunchy exterior with a light and fluffy potato centre.
 A bowlful will make sure the only rumbling is coming from the volcanic valley and not your tummy!
 Dress them up with tomato sauce, or try them naked with a little salt and pepper.

-Ode to CanadaSobar on Eat Streat is known for its cool vibes, great live music and eclectic menu.
+An ode to Canada at SobarSobar on Eat Streat is known for its cool vibes, great live music and eclectic menu.
 If you’re just wanting to take in the atmosphere and looking for that little something to tide you over, then you must order up the Montreal fries.
 Based on poutine from Quebec, Sobar’s version comes to you loaded with beef gravy, caramelised onions and melted cheese.
 Your palate will dance as your feet tap to the beat of the music surrounding you.

-Chunky monkeyOne of our newest eateries, Eastwood is hidden away at the end of Titokorangi Drive (formerly Long Mile Road), nestled along the edge Whakarewarewa Forest and inside the newest and now-iconic Scion building.
+Chunky monkey at EastwoodEastwood is hidden away at the end of Titokorangi Drive (formerly Long Mile Road), nestled along the edge Whakarewarewa Forest and inside the newest and now-iconic Scion building.
 Being so close to the forest and its walking and mountain bike trails, this café is the perfect haven for foodies looking to power up on delicious food before a hike, or those looking to reload after some heart-racing fun on their mountain bikes.
 Since spuds are carbs and carbs fuel bodies, you won’t go wrong with a bowl of Eastwood’s house-cut chunky fries cleverly served with balsamic aioli.
 It’s the ideal snack to accompany one of the craft beers on tap.

 Is this really vegan?
 Yes!